sheriferson/simplestatistics/README.md

 ### Spirit and rules

-- Everything should be implemented in raw, organic, locally sourced python.
+- Everything should be implemented in raw, organic, locally sourced Python.
 - Use libraries only if you have to and only when unrelated to the math/statistics.
 For example, `from functools import reduce` to make `reduce` available for those using python3.
 That's okay, because it's about making Python work and not about making the stats easier.
 - It's okay to use operators and functions if they correspond to regular calculator buttons.
 For example, all calculators have a built-in square root function, so there is no need to implement that ourselves, we can use `math.sqrt()`.
 Anything beyond that, like `mean`, `median`, we have to write ourselves.